DOJ Announces Settlement of Two Cases Involving Allegations of Fraudulently Billing Medicare for Electro-Acupuncture Services

 If you are facing a Medicare fraud audit or investigation, what should you do?
 First and foremost, you need to engage experienced federal healthcare fraud defense counsel.
 You will need to hire a law firm to handle the audit or investigation on your practice’s behalf, and it is extremely important that you choose a law firm with specific experience in Medicare fraud matters.

 Once you engage a healthcare fraud defense law firm, your lawyers will reach out to the auditors or investigators who are looking into your practice, and they will conduct an independent, privileged assessment of your practice’s Medicare compliance efforts.
 With the knowledge gained from this assessment in hand, your attorneys can then execute a defense strategy focused on protecting you against Medicare fraud liability.
 Learn more: What You Should Do When You Are Under Investigation for Healthcare Fraud?

 Speak with a Healthcare Fraud Compliance and Defense Lawyer at Oberheiden P.C.

 Does your practice bill Medicare for neurostimulator electrode implantations?
 Do you have concerns about your practice’s liability risk in the event of a Medicare fraud audit or investigation?
+Our healthcare fraud defense attorneys assist service providers and businesses under investigation for alleged Qui Tam Lawsuit, Stark Law, False Claims Act, or Anti-Kickback violations.
 To speak with a healthcare fraud compliance and defense lawyer at Oberheiden P.C., call 888-680-1745 or request a confidential consultation online now.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.